gpdotsingh/cutmoerTransactions/README.md

 End user can send request perform below steps to get meaningful result.

-- Get customer listing (# "{baseURL}/api/v1/customers/)
+- Get customer listing {baseURL}/api/v1/customers/{?pageNo=0&pageSize=10} (*  pageNo=0 and pageSize=10 by default )
-- Retrieve customer Id from above step response(# customer1)
-- Using customer id with below example url end user can see customer details ({baseURL}/api/v1/customers/{customerId})
+- Using customer id with sample mentioned below url end user can see customer details ({baseURL}/api/v1/customers/{customerId})
+- Customer account API can do transactions for customer which will create or update existing customer account using URL ({baseURL}/api/v1/accounts/CURRENT/{customerId}?amount={5}&transactionType={CREDIT/DEBIT})
-- End user can choose to perform transaction using below URL.
+  (* End user can choose to perform transaction using below URL.
 Transaction can have only two modes CREDIT or DEBIT.
-Also, transaction can be for only Current account only.
+Also, transaction can be for only Current account only.)
+- User can see customer transactions by opting account type and customer id ({baseURL}/transaction/CURRENT/{customerId}?pageNo=0&pageSize=10") (*  pageNo=0 and pageSize=10 by default )
-##
+## Sample

-- For creation of new account Post can be used for below URL {baseURL}/api/v1/accounts/CURRENT/customer1?amount=2&transactionType=CREDIT

-- For existing account of new account Post can be used for below URL {baseURL}/api/v1/accounts/CURRENT/customer1?amount=21&transactionType=CREDIT
+- For transaction to account(create / update) for customer end user use below URL {baseURL}/api/v1/accounts/CURRENT/{customerId}?amount={2}&transactionType={transactionType}

-- Using below sample URL end user can see customer transactions using accont number of customer.
+- Using below sample URL end user can see customer transactions using account number of customer.
-  /api/v1/transaction/{accountNumber}

-##### Steps
-{baseURL}/api/v1/customers/
-{baseURL}/api/v1/customers/customer1 (customer1 is id of a customer)
-* In case account does not exists it will be created but and amount will be credited, but not in case when transaction type is DEBIT
-  {baseURL}/api/v1/accounts/CURRENT/customer1?amount=2&transactionType=CREDIT
-*
   /api/v1/transaction/{accountNumber}

 #### Note ####